-We”l show you how to make cannabutter from trimmings so you can make your own edibles.
-This recipe to make cannabutter with trim is great for growers looking to put sugar leaves and wispy popcorn buds to productive use.
-It can also be used with weed buds.
+We”l show you how to make cannabutter with trimmings from weed plants so you can make your own edibles.
+This recipe to make cannabutter from trim is great for growers looking to put sugar leaves and wispy popcorn buds to productive use.
+It can also be used with finely ground weed buds.

-How is making cannabutter with trim different than making it with concentrates or kief?
+How is making cannabutter with trimmings or flower different than making it with concentrates or kief?

 Making cannabutter from trim is a bit of a different cooking process than if you made your marijuana butter out of concentrates for several reasons.
 Cooking with concentrates offers several advantages over cooking with buds or sugar leaves.
 But the big difference is the taste of the final product.